hbctraining/reproducibility-tools/lessons/04_GitKraken.md

-In this lesson the focus will be on gaining an understanding of the basic aims and principles of Version Control by working with a plain text document using Git (GitKraken & GitHub).
+In this lesson, our focus will be on gaining an understanding of the basic aims and principles of version control by working with a plain text document using Git (GitKraken & GitHub).

 ## Getting Started with Git using a GUI (Graphical User Interface)

 Usually when programmers use Git for version control of their code, they use the command-line user interface, i.e. a terminal interface from a UNIX/Linux OS.
 However, there are several tools that enable the use of Git easily for novices using a Graphical User Interface (GUI), enabling a point-and-click interface.
 Two examples of GUIs are [GitHub Desktop](https://desktop.github.com/) and [GitKraken](www.gitkraken.com).

-Although there are several advantages to using the command line version of Git in the long run, a GUI is a great place to start with learning about Version Control.
+Although there are several advantages to using the command line version of Git in the long run, a GUI is a great place to start with learning about version control.

 > **A Note on Terminology**
 >